 - Help you make sense of the College’s response to your complaint, and assist you to move to the next stage of the procedure if you are dissatisfied with their decision.

-For more information about the complaints procedure you can email us and we can discuss further what support we can give you, or check out our helpful guide.
+For more information about the complaints procedure you can log in and contact us and we can discuss further what support we can give you, or check out our helpful guide.

 Didn't find what you were looking for?